N0M4D-D3V/porfolio/README.md

 ## TODO

-- Translate into english P1
+- Translate into english P1 -> add switch or something
 - Add data to table P1
 - Sometimes the CV IMG is not loading correctly - P2
 - Multilanguage - P3